webxos/macroslow/README.md

 **Copyright:** © 2025 Webxos.
 All Rights Reserved.
 The MAML concept and `.maml.md` format are Webxos’s intellectual property.
 **License:** MIT License for research and prototyping with attribution to Webxos.

+**Copyright:** © 2025 Webxos.
+All Rights Reserved.
+The MAML concept, `.maml.md` format, and extended features (e.g., Quantum Context Layers, Dynamic Execution Blocks) are Webxos’s intellectual property, licensed under MIT for research and prototyping with attribution.

+**Copyright:** © 2025 WebXOS Research Group.
+All rights reserved.
+BELUGA system concepts, architecture, and implementations are proprietary intellectual property.

+### 🔒 Copyright & Licensing
+© 2025 WebXOS Research Group.
+All rights reserved.
+This repository and its contents are protected under international copyright law.
+Unauthorized reproduction, distribution, or use of the DUNES/.MAML system is strictly prohibited.
+For licensing inquiries, contact: `legal@webxos.ai`

 **🧪 Explore the future of AI orchestration with WebXOS 2025! 🌠**